 While it is true that inventory in the suburbs remain low, I would urge young buyers on a budget to consider Dayton neighborhoods as well as the suburbs.
 Areas such as Belmont, Patterson Park, Shroyer Park, Walnut Hills, and the Huffman Historic District are all areas that have seen an increase in investment, are close to new businesses and restaurants, and have easy access to freeways and other parts of the Dayton metro area.
 If a young buyer is having trouble finding something in their preferred area, I would urge them to expand their location preferences.
 But the argument that there are no houses to buy- well that is just not true.

 If you need assistance in finding a Dayton, Ohio starter home then contact me to speak with a realtor.
-I also service Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.